The Hero's Tale

 Our hero rais'd his fiery blade and ran him through from point to hilt, sunk in the traitor's hateful guts; the sword was sharp, the blade was guided straight and true, and all the worst of self was purg'd by mighty cuts.
 The flames burst from the sword like flames burst from the sun, devouring the body, burning brighter still upon the blade; and up his arm the flames did run, and all the space upon his body they did fill.
 The likeness of the hottest fire our man assum'd, a fire which burn'd and glow'd as strong as was his will; and newly strengthen'd, eastward he his way resum'd, aflame with fire which burns, and ne'er to be consum'd!

 Our hero's sacred journey was not over yet, nor would it be for yet some long and ard'ous time; the eastward road is hard and narrow; few will get their way up to the gates through such an ard'ous climb!
 But he had emptied from himself whatever held him back from his great journey; he himself did slay with flaming sword the emptiness his flesh had shell'd, and fill'd it up with fire, forever there to stay.
-And so, though mark'd with sorrow and with battle-scar, he did persist along that narrow, sacred way, fore'er approaching closer to what's ever far: the love that guides that sun and moon and every star.
+And so, though mark'd with sorrow and with battle-scar, he did persist along that narrow, sacred way, fore'er approaching closer to what's ever far: the love that guides the sun and moon and every star.